 Continuing this example, I’ll connect with UA Expert, a free OPC UA test client provided by Unified Automation, at the same time our OPC Quick Client is open (you could try this with another instance of UA Expert, as well).
 This post isn't intended as a how-to on OPC UA server interface configuration for TOP Server - for in-depth details on setting up OPC UA client connectivity, refer to our OPC UA tutorial.
 The same process would apply for any OPC UA client application to connect to TOP Server.

 First, we'll demonstrate how different update rates from different clients result in write values only updating the original client.
 Since the OPC Quick Client I previously connected has a scan rate of 500 ms and UA Expert is configured for 1000 ms, the data written to the tags in our Simulated device will be unique to these client connections (i.e. the values written from the Quick Client will only display in the Quick Client and the values written from the UA Expert will only display in the UA Expert.
+Note: Beginning in TOP Server V6.13 (Released 01/26/2023), clients are no longer required to have the same Update Rate to see the same data when a device is set to Simulate Mode.

 In the example below, I have performed the following three writes: